-Business structuring is the process by which a new business (or an existing one) decides how to best set up its operations, including what type of legal entity it will be (such as a corporation or LLC), how it should be registered with various governing agencies, which owners will be responsible for various business operations, where profits earned from those operations will go, how people who investors came into the company can exit the company in case they want to sell their shares, etc.
+Business structuring is the process by which a business decides how to best set up its operations, including what type of legal entity it will be, how it should be registered with governing agencies, which owners will be responsible for business operations, where profits will go and more.

 New businesses are often formed so that the owners can enjoy limited liability protection.
 Once your business has been established, you’ll likely also need to have other documents professionally drafted and filed with state and local governing bodies to clearly define how the company will be structured and run, which owners are responsible for various aspects of running the company, how profits will be allocated among owners (and if there are expenses that must be paid before any profit is received by shareholders), etc. In order to do this you’ll need to hire business setup lawyers in your city or state who can assist you in properly structuring your new business.